Skip to content

 by James Gregory

-Notice in the visualization below that the dark blue rectangle representing population born in state remains smaller than the out-of-state born throughout the 150 year period.
+Notice in the visualization below that the dark blue rectangle representing population born in state grows and then shrinks throughout the 170 year period, reflecting the rhythms of migration.
 This visualization tool is hosted by Tableau Public and may take a few seconds to respond.
 If slow, refresh the page.
 Click here for other state migration histories

 Move between four visualizations with tabs below